TRISOMY 9 & SSI BENEFITS

 Trisomy 9 is a chromosomal disorder that occurs when there are extra copies of chromosome 9 in the cells of the body.
 Chromosomes are structures that contain genetic information.
 The typical human cell has 46 chromosomes arranged in 23 pairs.
 In cases of trisomy 9, individuals have three copies of chromosome 9 instead of the usual two.

 Trisomy 9 is most commonly found before birth during testing or after the birth of individuals who have severe symptoms.
 Many cases of Trisomy 9 result in miscarriage during early pregnancy.
 This contributes to how rare the condition is in live births.
-If a child is born with the condition, the mean survival rate is 20 days.
+If a child is born with the condition, then the mean survival rate is 20 days.
 However, some may survive beyond the first year of life.

 THE THREE TYPES OF TRISOMY 9